snowdj/math-141/resources.md

 permalink: /resources/
 ---

 All of the slides for this course can be accessed via [github](https://github.com/andrewpbray/math-141) in the *assets* folder.
+All of the communication will take place in our [slack group](https://math-141-f17.slack.com/).

 Your first stop for any help related to computing with data should be this book:

 [Getting used to R, RStudio, and R Markdown](https://ismayc.github.io/rbasics-book/)

-You can also seek help from its author, Chester Ismay in ITS.
 Other resources:

 #### RMarkdown
 - [Reproducible Research through R Markdown](https://prezi.com/dvmgx17e_was/reproducible/)